mosip/documentation/docs/abis-api.md

 Publish Date|Revision
 ------------|-------
 May 07, 2020|This is the first formal publication of the interface as a version-ed specification.
 Earlier draft are superseded by this document.
 The interface is revamped to make it friendlier to programmers and also has a new method for conversion.
-June 09, 2020|A note related to targetFPIR was added June 26, 2020|New [failure reason](#failure-reasons) (code - 6, 8, 9, 10, 11, 12) for ABIS have been added.
+June 09, 2020|A note related to targetFPIR was added.
+June 26, 2020|New [failure reason](#failure-reasons) (code - 6, 8, 9, 10, 11, 12) for ABIS have been added.
 August 04, 2020|Analytics section has been added to the overall response for Identify and the [failure reason](#failure-reasons) have been updated.
 November 19, 2020|Note on encryption of biometric data share using referenceURL has been added.
-February 05, 2021|Note on [refernceURL](#reference-url) and [authentication token](#authentication-token) was added for Insert Request
+February 05, 2021|Note on [referenceURL](#reference-url) and [authentication token](#authentication-token) was added for Insert Request.
 March 23, 2021|New [failure reason](#failure-reasons) (code - 17) for ABIS has been added.
-May 3, 2021|The logic for encryption has been updated for ABIS data share URL September 8, 2021|All possible error codes for Data Share URL has been added.
+May 3, 2021|The logic for encryption has been updated for ABIS Datashare URL.
+September 8, 2021|All possible error codes for DataShare URL has been added.

 # Introduction
 An ABIS system that integrates with MOSIP should support the following operations.